drinkataco/media-servarr/charts/bazarr/README.md

 ## Configuration

-Here is some example of some configuration you may want to override (and include in installation with `-f myvalues.yaml`
+Here are some examples of configuration you may want to override (and include in installation with `-f myvalues.yaml`).

 ### Secrets